Background on the Program

 The Off-Campus Study Committee selects these programs in consultation with the Dean of Faculty and has a multi-year planning framework.
 Typically, proposals are requested during the fall for programs to be undertaken two years ahead.
 (The program for the upcoming year is already in its “recruiting phase.”)
 Programs in the “less commonly studied” languages at Bates – Chinese, German, Japanese, and Russian – are given a preference since a goal is to highlight and provide intensive instruction in these languages.
 The Objectives and Selection Criteria page provides additional information on the criteria developed by the faculty and used by the Off-Campus Study Committee to evaluate proposals.

-Faculty interested in proposing an FSA program should first consult with David Das, Assistant Director, Center for Global Education, in Roger Williams 124.
+Faculty interested in proposing an FSA program should first consult with Darren Gallant, Director, Center for Global Education, in Roger Williams 124.
 Faculty who have led programs in the past are also available to provide advice.
 Faculty who wish to pursue this opportunity should then consult the Proposing a Fall Semester Abroad Program web page.